Pa1best/oss-enterprise/templates/CONTRIBUTING.md

  * [Suggesting Echancements](#suggesting-enhancements)
  * [Submiting a Pull Request](#submitting-a-pull-request)

 ## How Can I Contribute?

 ### Reporting Bugs
 This section guides you through submitting a bug report for DirectShapeFramework.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :telescope:, and find related reports :mag_right:
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :hammer::hammer:, and find related reports :mag_right:

 We are using [GitHub Issues](https://guides.github.com/features/issues/) for creating Bug reports.
 Before creating a new Issue, please check [Opened Issues](https://github.com/PalbestGit/oss-enterprise/issues) and [Closed Issues](https://github.com/PalbestGit/oss-enterprise/issues?q=is%3Aissue+is%3Aclosed).